Astrid Loch And Kevin Wendt Go Public With Renewed Romance After 'Bachelor In Paradise' Reunion

 Tuesday night after the Bachelor in Paradise reunion show, Kevin Wendt shared a photo via Twitter that made fans of the couple swoon.
 He posted a photo showing him with Astrid Loch, noting that they were sending greetings from Canada.
 Kevin also shared a few short video clips via his Instagram Stories, and one revealed that he was sitting with Astrid as they watched the reunion show.

 Another post that Wendt shared via Instagram showed him with Loch in Toronto and the two are both dressed casually and carrying some bags of groceries.
-They’re smiling at one another and he added the caption “Real life.
+They’re smiling at one another and he added the caption, “Real life.
 Real people.”

 Astrid shared a fun post via her Instagram page Tuesday night, and it was of her at the reunion show taping eating a piece of pizza.
 She quipped that now that she’s got her man back, she can eat carbs again, and Bachelor in Paradise fans know that she’s just having some fun with this caption.
 Loch also retweeted the photo that her beau had shared on Twitter and she made it clear that she isn’t afraid to stand up for her relationship or her man.